Sutter Brown: Public image

 According to the Sacramento News & Review, "Sutter's magnetism cannot be understated.
 When the governor's sister and original Sutter owner, Kathleen Brown, returned to reside in the state, fears that the dog might leave Sacramento caused near-panic.
 Reporters quickly contacted Kathleen for comment, to which she assured she would not 'disintermediate' Sutter from the governor’s care."

-Sutter has a Facebook page with over 15,000 fans, as well as a Twitter account.
+Sutter had a Facebook page and Twitter account dedicated to him.
 He was referred to by the Brown administration as the "First Dog of California" and had a page on the Governor's website, where he was listed by this title.
-The Los Angeles Times reported that Sutter "put a cuddly face on public programs" with the @SutterBrown Twitter account "frequently pair[ing] adorable images with reminders about policies such as a state Earned Income Tax Credit or water conservation rebates."
+The Los Angeles Times reported that Sutter "put a cuddly face on public programs", with the @SutterBrown Twitter account "frequently pair[ing] adorable images with reminders about policies such as a state Earned Income Tax Credit or water conservation rebates."

-Illness
+Death

 In October 2016, Sutter became gravely ill and underwent treatment at an animal hospital in the Sacramento area.
 He died on December 30, 2016, at the age of 13, from cancer.